scytherswings/Plex-Board/README.md

 Rails can probably run on 512MB of RAM fine and CPU usage will vary.
 You can probably get away with a single core, but dual core may run smoother.

-It will run on the original Raspberry Pi which is pretty neat.
+It will run on the original Raspberry Pi B+ which is pretty neat.

-## Install Instructions
+## Installation Instructions

 #### Other supported operating systems: